SCIZOR: A Self-Supervised Approach to Data Curation for Large-Scale Imitation Learning: Introduction

 \section{Introduction}

 Imitation learning has shown promising signs in acquiring a wide range of motor behaviors by learning from expert demonstrations, a necessary step towards general-purpose robots.
-The success of the imitation learning hinges on the extensive datasets collected in a wide range of tasks and environments, often collected by different demonstrators.
-Such diverse, large-scale data collection inherently introduces variability in data quality \citep{mandlekar2021matterslearningofflinehuman, brown2019betterthandemonstratorimitationlearningautomaticallyranked, lin2025datascalinglawsimitation}, including mistakes made by operators leading to suboptimal actions (e.g., dropping an object), or redundancy in data leading to skewed distributions.
+Recent advances in Vision-Language-Action (VLA) models have highlighted the potential of large-scale imitation learning, where massive datasets spanning diverse tasks and environments are used to train generalist policies.
+Such diverse, large-scale data collection inherently introduces variability in data quality \citep{mandlekar2021matterslearningofflinehuman, brown2019betterthandemonstratorimitationlearningautomaticallyranked, lin2025datascalinglawsimitation}, including mistakes made by operators leading to suboptimal actions (\textit{e.g.}, dropping an object), or redundancy in data leading to skewed distributions.
 Such a dataset can misguide models into learning incorrect behaviors \citep{mandlekar2021matterslearningofflinehuman,liu2022robot} and hinder diversity \citep{lin2025datascalinglawsimitation}, reducing the impact of rare but informative actions.
-Therefore, effective data curation --- the process of filtering data to improve the data quality \citep{hejna2024re, hejna2025robotdatacurationmutual} --- becomes critical for building robust and high-performing imitation learning policies.
+Therefore, effective data curation, the process of filtering data to improve the data quality \citep{hejna2024re, hejna2025robotdatacurationmutual}, becomes critical for building robust and high-performing imitation learning policies.